tyla homepage

 The condition in question is caused by changes in a small noncoding gene called RNU2-2.

-It is estimated to affect thousands of individuals and accounts for about 10% of all recessive NDD cases with a known genetic cause.
+It is estimated to affect thousands of individuals and accounts for about 10 percent of all recessive NDD cases with a known genetic cause.

-Scientists found that the disorder is caused by a near-complete absence of a molecule called U2-2 RNA, which is produced by the RNU2-2 gene.
+Scientists discovered that the disorder is caused by a near-complete absence of a molecule called U2-2 RNA, which is produced by the RNU2-2 gene.

-Children with the condition typically inherit one altered copy of the gene from each parent, although sometimes changes can arise spontaneously by genetic mutation.
+Children with the condition tend to inherit one altered copy of the gene from each parent, however, sometimes changes can occur spontaneously by genetic mutation.

 While the parents are unaffected, the combined effect of both copies of the gene coming together in their children leads to disrupted brain development in the child.